tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/能否进行备案_intl.md

 ### I have to launch 11 new websites, but only 10 can be submitted under one account.
 Can I use a new account to add the websites?
 One account can be used for one entity's ICP filing application only.
 Only one in-progress ICP filing application is allowed.
-* If you need to add all the 11 new websites to the same entity, please submit new websites after the current ICP filing application is approved.
+* If you need to add all the 11 new websites to the same entity, please submit the new website after the current ICP filing application is approved.
 * If you don't have to add all the websites to the same entity, you can use another account to apply for ICP filing.